 During the period from August 31, 1989 (inception) through December 31, 2002 the Company has engaged in no significant operations other than organizational activities, acquisition of capital and preparation for registration of its securities under the Securities Act of 1933, as amended.
 An attempt was made to merge with 35 Caroline Corp. in 1999, which was rescinded.
 No revenues were received by the Company during this period.
 The Company has incurred losses since inception and no revenues.
-The net cumulative loss is from inception to year ended December 31, 2002 Such losses will continue unless revenues or profitability will ever be achieved by the Company.
+The net cumulative loss is from inception to year ended December 31, 2002 Such losses will continue unless revenues and business can be acquired by the Company.
+There is no assurance that revenues or profitability will ever be achieved by the Company.